THE-ORONCO/pico-8/pico-8_manual.md

 > EXPORT -E README.TXT MYGAME.BIN
 ```

 Windows file systems do not support the file metadata needed to create a Linux or Mac executable.
-PICO-8 works around this by exporting zip files in a way that preserves the file attributes.
-It is therefore recommended that you distribute the outputted zip files as-is to ensure users on other operating systems can run them.
-Otherwise, a Linux user who then downloads the binaries may need to "chmod +x mygame" the file to run it, and Mac user would need to "chmod +x mygame.app/Contents/MacOS/mygame"
+PICO-8 orks around this by exporting zip files in a way that preserves the file attributes.
+It is therefore ecommended that you distribute the outputted zip files as-is to ensure users on other operating systems an run them.
+Otherwise, a Linux user who then downloads the binaries may need to "chmod +x mygame" the file o run it, and Mac user would need to "chmod +x mygame.app/Contents/MacOS/mygame"

 ### Uploading to itch.io